purchase, george & murphey.

 A Purchase, George and Murphey, P.C. client recently won a substantial battle in a bad faith insurance case against ACIC for its handling of her Uninsured Motorist Claim.
-The court found ACIC in bad faith for misrepresenting UM policy limits; refusing to arbitrate (despite policy language requiring arbitration); misleading their insured about their intent to file an appeal of the arbitration award; low balling; delay; and seeking release of bad faith claims as condition of payment of UIM benefits.
+The court found ACIC in bad faith for misrepresenting UM policy limits; for refusing to arbitrate (despite policy language requiring arbitration); for misleading their insured about their intent to file an appeal of the arbitration award; for low balling; for delay; and for seeking release of bad faith claims as condition of payment of UIM benefits.

 2 Reasons Why You Need a Pennsylvania Insurance Claims Lawyer to Represent You

 Erie County insurance claim lawyers can help you increase the amount of your accident insurance claim and reduce the stress caused by your insurance company.
 Call an experienced Pennsylvania insurance claims lawyer at Purchase, George and Murphey, P.C. at 814-273-2010 for more information. [...]
 Read More

 Erie Lawyers Who Handle Insurance Claims: Colossus Report

 A new report from the Consumer Federation of America provides convincing evidence that the models are a tool for denying people the benefits that they are otherwise owed. [...]
 Read More